 After being born 1987 in Berlin… zzzz, I just fell asleep while typing… I’m not sure how to write such a “about me” story but ok, I’ll try!

-Well, I failed the car driving exam, but luckily passed on second try.
+Well, I failed the car driving exam, but luckily passed it on second try.
 The motorcycle one went better for me, I passed on first try even though I couldn’t see much due to horrible weather conditions that day.

 30.000 kilometers on the clock – not much for that old and tiny horse.
 Within a year I added 18.000 kilometers to the clock, I did almost everything by motorcycle.
 The ride to work, managing the weekly grocery shopping and even buying a shelf at IKEA.